 The alternative scene has been in the spotlight recently, and perhaps not for the best of reasons.
-Sexism, as well as sexual abuse, are subjects in which are never ok, no matter what the circumstances are, so why are musical artists not being prosecuted greater for actions in which have become public.
-Surely fans of these bands are releasing what their so-called Idols are doing is completely wrong, and shouldn’t be defending them?
+Sexism, as well as sexual abuse, is never okay so why are musical artists not being prosecuted for actions that have become public?
+Surely fans of these bands are realising what their so-called idols are doing is completely wrong, and shouldn’t be defending them?

 Allegations have recently come to surface online about members of certain bands, and the ways in which they are treating women and younger girls.
 Most recently, accusations about Moose Blood’s (now ex) drummer Glenn Harvey and rumours in which he had been messaging an alleged underage girl, and sending her explicit images of himself to her.
 This was then backed up with messages of the girl’s boyfriend sending the drummer messages asking him to stop and apologise to his girlfriend.
 This then went semi-viral throughout the scene, leading many fans to leave an opinion on what they thought of the situation.
 Moose Blood further released a statement on the situation, saying they had removed said drummer, stating that they in no way tolerate disrespect of any kind, to both male and females.
 However, in the following hours after this was posted by the band, a petition started to appear online for the drummer to be back in the band, claiming he had committed no wrongdoing.
 Not only this but allegations towards frontman Eddy Brewerton came forward that the band seemingly have brushed off, refusing to acknowledge.
 This is where the issue begins.